Sketch on the Development of Merchandise in Central and Eastern Europe at Prehistoric Times

 Based on this point of view, in this presentation we will assume that both in prehistoric and in our time, providing people with the necessary goods is not a goal, but a means of achieving it.

-The first exchange goods were products of mineral and rock formations, which are passed from hand to hand at ranges in the hundreds and even thousands of kilometers, as raw materials could not be found everywhere.
-The most common were flint and obsidian tools and weapons, the manufacturing of quartzite, diorite, jade were to a lesser extent.
-Minerals with decorative qualities, such as lapis lazuli, malachite, agate, carnelian were used for jewelry.
-Without interest, that women's jewelry was one of the oldest exchange commodities.
 This primarily refers to the attractive and shining shells, which have been used by women of those times for neck jewelry.
-The shells, which could be found only on the shores of the Atlantic Ocean, got into quite a large number of people of Central Europe still 30 thousand years ago (KRÄMER Walter, 1971, 46).
-The shells were used even as means of payment in some places.
-With the beginning of the Bronze Age, copper and tin became a commodity.
+The shells, which could be found only on the shores of the Atlantic Ocean, got into quite a large number of people in Central Europe still 30 thousand years ago (KRÄMER Walter, 1971, 46).
+The shells were used even as payment means in some places.
+Certain types of shells were of great value and the attitude towards them reflected the peculiarities of the worldview of primitive people:

-As expected, cultural influences on Central and Eastern Europe came from the cradle of human civilization in the Middle East.
-On trade routes formed as a result of tribal trade during the Neolithic, cultural and everyday objects from Palestine and Syria along the eastern and northern shores of the Mediterranean Sea, through the islands of the Aegean Sea, and then along the Vardar and Great Morava rivers came into the Middle Danube Basin.
+Through the islands of the Aegean Sea, the Vardar and Great Morava rivers wares came into the Middle Danube Basin.
 Together with everyday goods, technological experience and creative tastes spread.
 According to Gimbutas, almost all the archaeological artifacts of the cultures of Central Europe had prototypes or analogs in Egypt, Northern Iran, on the Syrian-Palestinian coast, and in Cyprus:

 These are neck-rings with rolled ends, curved shank pins with knot heads, called Cypriote pins, or with simple spiral or loop heads, sheet-metal belt plates with rolled ends and embossed decoration, cylinders wound of thin copper wire, double-wire spiral rings, earrings with flattened ends, plain spiral bracelets, and double-spiral pendants.
 (GIMBUTAS MARIJA.
 1965: 32).

 These are the extremities in Asia and in Libya; but as to the extremities of Europe towards the West, I am not able to speak with certainty: for neither do I accept the tale that there is a river called in Barbarian tongue Eridanos, flowing into the sea which lies towards the North Wind, whence it is said that amber comes; nor do I know of the real existence of Κασσιτερίδας, "Tin Islands" ( from which tin comes to us: for first the name Eridanos itself declares that it is Hellenic and that it does not belong to a Barbarian speech, but was invented by some poet; and secondly I am not able to hear from anyone who has been an eye-witness, though I took pains to discover this, that there is a sea on the other side of Europe.
-However that may be, tin and amber certainly come to us from the extremity of Europe.
+However, that may be, tin and amber certainly come to us from the extremity of Europe.
 (HERODOTUS.
 III, 115)

 What is this river Eridanus not clear so far, but Cassideridas – this is obvious, the British Isles, wherein those days deposits of tin were discovered and guided its development for export.
 Trafficking of this metal needed for the production of bronze was engaged by Phoenician sailors, and they concealed the true location of these islands.
-Also, you can think of, traders of amber concealed location of the country where were large deposits of this fossilized resin of coniferous trees.
-However, the Greek navigator Pytheas, who visited the Jutland peninsula in 325 BC, argued there was amber so much that the locals use it as fuel instead of wood.
+Also, you can think of, traders of amber concealed locations in the country where there were large deposits of this fossilized resin of coniferous trees.
+However, the Greek navigator Pytheas, who visited the Jutland peninsula in 325 BC, argued there was so much amber that the locals used it as fuel instead of wood.
 At the same time, it is well known that most of them are located on the coast of the Baltic Sea and, therefore, at least one of the ways of amber trading had to be in Eastern Europe.
 It is believed that it started east of the mouth of the Vistula, and then followed this river to the Upper Oder, crossing the Moravian gate between the Sudeten and the Carpathian Mountains, overlooking the Hungarian Plain (Great Plain) and further along the Danube reached Greece (KRÄMER WALTER, 1979: 185-186).
 However, the nearer way was over the Vistula and on the Western Bug, or San, and then on the Dniester to the Black Sea.
 Another way went along the Vistula River and further along the Western Bug or San rivers, and then along the Dniester reached the Black Sea.
 However, Marija Gimbutas claimed that back in the 14th century BC amber reached the shores of the Caspian Sea, so there could also exist a trade route from Central Europe through the Pontic area to the North Caucasus (GIMBUTAS NARIJA.
 1965: 88).

 Left: Amber routes during the period between ca 1600 BC and 11600 BC.